ARMA Student Design Competition 2025

 Teams must register by scanning the QR code in the promotional flyer and filling out the registration form.

-As part of the design competition, the explanatory webinar on 13 March 2025 reviewed the competition design problem and provided a tutorial for working with ITASCA’s FLAC2D software, which has been made available to every student team during the competition.
+As part of the design competition, the explanatory webinar reviewed the competition design problem and provided a tutorial for working with ITASCA’s FLAC2D software, which has been made available to every student team during the competition.
+The webinar recording is available on ITASCA’s YouTube channel.

 FLAC2D version 9 is available through ITASCA’s download page.
+See also FLAC2D model template files.
 If you have any questions using FLAC2D or the web license, please email David DeGagné, Senior Engineer (Technical Marketing) with ITASCA Minneapolis, at ddegagne@oneitasca.com.

 Note that teams may use any software or analysis tool that they prefer.